kennyfs/Notes/2024_Fall/HTML.md

 ## Linear Support Vector Machine

-### Fatness for a model solving linearly saparatable data
+### Fatness for a model solving linearly separable data

-> If there are many hypotheses can perfectly solve this, choose the one with largest "Robustness"(can classify even if some test data is affected by noise.)
+> If many hypotheses can perfectly solve this, choose the one with the largest "Robustness"(can classify even if some test data is affected by noise.)

 Robustness = Fatness of saparating hyperplane = the distance to the nearest $x_n$(margin).
-Choose the one with largest margin and can perfectly saparate data.
+Choose the one with the largest margin and can perfectly separate data.

 ### Distance to Hyperplane